Customize Consent Preferences

 We are in the first phase of launching CCs -- building up community membership.
 Your joining will send a message to your member of Congress that we want them to meet with us and ask about things.

-Online, you can participate in statistical polls to give your community a sense of what issues you find important, as well as discuss Congressional actions, policies, or laws with your community members on message boards.
-In person, you can attend events planned by your Congressional Community, where you can directly discuss with your community members issues affecting your community, city, and state - as well as how best to communicate these issues to your representatives.
+In person, you can attend events planned by your Congressional Community, where you can directly discuss issues affecting you and your neighbors, city, and state - as well as how best to communicate these issues to your representatives and their staff.

 Champion